 This post may contain affiliate links.
 Read our disclosure here.

 A friend recently went to a storage unit auction and I thought it’d be neat to ask him to do a guest post regarding his experience.
-Here’s what he had to share:
+Here’s what he had to share about storage unit auctions.

-After several minutes of observing the contents the auctioneer asked if everyone was ready and the auction began.
+After several minutes of observing the contents, the auctioneer asked if everyone was ready, and the auction began.
 There is no minimum bid, but the auctioneer tried to start the bidding at $200.
-Through some research and asking around you can expect most units to run between $100 and $250.
+Through some research and asking around, I found that you can expect most units to run between $100 and $250.
 The first bid was for $100 and then there were several more bids until it sold for $175.
 Most of the bids went up in $10-$25 increments.
-I’ve never been to an auction before so I anticipated this part to be a little stressful.
-To my surprise it wasn’t (although I wasn’t bidding).
+I’ve never been to an auction before, so I anticipated this part to be a little stressful.
+To my surprise, it wasn’t (although I wasn’t bidding).
 That day there were only 7-8 registered bidders and only 2 people actually made bids.
 The whole bidding process took maybe 3 minutes.

-As we were walking back I asked the winner what his thought process was with the unit.
+As we were walking back, I asked the winner what his thought process was with the unit.
 He said he and a friend are starting up a consignment store and are going to storage unit auctions to get a starting inventory.
 He saw the TV and wanted that for himself but also realized value in the golf clubs, which he estimated to be worth $100 or more.
-Some helpful hints he gave were to bring a flashlight to see clearly, check for cues of wealth or organization, and make small increment bids to weed out competitors.
+Some helpful hints he gave:

 A common practice is for the facility to charge a 10% buyers fee.
 This means your total cost will be 10% higher than your winning bid.
 There’s also a $50 cash deposit that is refunded if the unit is cleared within 24 hours.
 Another option is actually to then rent the unit if you don’t have time to clear it out quickly.

 Searching for cues sounds like it involves a lot of critical thinking and strategy.
 A tip someone there gave me was to look for luggage.
-His reasoning is that if there is a lot of luggage than the person probably traveled and is likely to have nice things.
-This may also be a hint the person no longer travels, but could have a number of unique items in the boxes as a result of the travels.
+His reasoning is that if there is a lot of luggage, then the person probably traveled and is likely to have nice things.
+This may also be a hint the person no longer travels, but there could be a number of unique items in the boxes as a result of the travels.

-Plastic boxes – less likely to have mice or rodent problems
+Plastic boxes are less likely to have mice or rodent problems